agreatfool/openai-speech-chat/README.md

 ## Overview

+This tool is platform restricted!
+Only for MAC OSX.

 The main purpose of this project are:

 - Make ChatGPT (OpenAI) easy to use
-  - make it easily been used in CLI mode
+  - make it could easily been used in CLI mode
   - make it less memory occupied (no need to start a browser for it)
 - I'm learning new language, I want to make it easy to ask translation questions